When working in B2B sales, it can help to do what you can to not sound like a salesperson.

 Why Sounding Like a Salesperson Can Be Bad

 The reason that we make this suggestion is that when you are in B2B sales, you are going to face prospects that get sold to a lot.
-Every day their phone is ringing from salespeople just like you.
+Every day, their phone is ringing from salespeople just like you.

-Even though you have a great product and something that the prospect may need, there are a lot of bad salespeople that are calling and bugging your prospect.
+Even though you have a great product and something that the prospect may need, there are a lot of bad salespeople who are calling and bugging your prospect.
 On top of that, your prospects are usually extremely busy.

 Everything you say when working in B2B sales will either increase or decrease the prospect’s level of guardedness.
 And if you sound like a salesperson, their guard will likely increase.